bulivyf/PEMDAS/PromiseReadme.txt

 INTRODUCTION
-The "promise.*" code is relates to a second optional problem posed by PEMDAS.
+The "promise.*" code relates to a second optional problem posed by PEMDAS.

 Objectives:
 1. Provide a REST endpoint: Write rudimentary web based response code that provides lists of random numbers;